-Note: If your vehicle has double locking, the direction indicators will flash once after you have activated central locking, followed by two further flashes after double locking.
+Note: If your vehicle has double locking, the direction indicators will only flash twice once you have activated double locking.

-When you lock the doors, the direction indicators will flash once.
+When you lock the doors, the direction indicators will flash once

 When you double lock the doors, the direction indicators will flash three times.